Avian Vet in Bellevue

 Birds can make great pets and companions, but there are many important factors to consider when caring for them.
-Kraft Mobile Veterinary Service provides preventive wellness, diagnostic, and surgical services for a number of avian species to help your bird live a long, happy life.
+Kraft Mobile Veterinary Service provides preventive wellness, diagnostic, and surgical services for a number of avian species to help your bird live a long, happy life in Bellevue, Everette, Renton, Marysville and surrounding areas.
 Dr. Kraft can also discuss topics such as health and nutrition, housing, and environment.
 If you would like to schedule an appointment for your bird, give us a call at (425) 482-6345.

 Bird Health and Nutrition

 To keep your bird healthy, we recommend a comprehensive annual exam as well as a nail and wing trim.
 Your pet’s diet also plays a role in their overall health.
 Most domesticated avian species require a diet that consists primarily of pellets as well as a small amount of foods that are rich in Vitamin A for additional nutrition.
 Dr. Kraft can give you food recommendations during your bird’s wellness visit.
 He can also determine if any changes in diet need to be made.

 Birds are made to fly, so it’s important to provide a cage (made of non-toxic material) that is as large as possible to allow them to spread their wings and explore their surroundings.
 Consider the size of your bird when determining the type of cage to purchase, ensuring that the space between the bars isn’t large enough to allow for escape.

 The perch(s) should also be selected according to your bird’s size.
 Natural wood branches, such as those from Australian pine and citrus trees, work best.
 Some species of birds fly, jump, and climb more than others and may prefer multiple perches.
 Make sure not to place the perch where your bird’s dropping may fall into the food or water bowl.
 It’s best to place the food and water bowls high in the cage.